 Through the analysis of the move leading up to the inside bar, how the tails of the inside bar form, the overall size of its body, and the price action of the subsequent bar following the inside bar, we can be able to tell the price action move and where it is likely to be next.

-For those of you wanting to trade inside bars using quantitative statistics over the last 10 years, along with rule based systems, make sure to visit the Price Action Course where you get lifetime access, join a community of traders, and learn high probability price action strategies.
+For those of you wanting to trade inside bars using quantitative statistics over the last 10 years, along with rule based systems, make sure to check out the 2ndSkies Price Action Course where you get lifetime access, join a community of traders, and learn high probability price action strategies.

 With thanks from forexreferral.com for this graphic. ...read more

 Inside bars are a popular candle formation, that refer to a single bar or a ...read more